 DBCA does provide tuition aid to under privileged families provided that they meet the financial criteria with the F.A.C.T.S. program.
-We also provide assistance with the Mckay and Step Up for Student scholarships.
+We also provide assistance with the Mckay, Step Up for Student, and AAA scholarships.

 SINCE 2002, MORE THAN 265,000 SCHOLARSHIPS HAVE BEEN AWARDED TO LOW-INCOME FLORIDA STUDENTS IN GRADES K-12.
 COULD YOUR CHILD BE NEXT?